The Art of Inner Health

 Regular practice of qigong quiets the mind, calms the emotions and enhances internal awareness, mindfulness and inner stillness.
 As with all daily health practices, the purpose is to create and develop harmony within the body, mind and spirit so that you experience greater health and ease in life.

 Women’s Community Qigong is held at the Tulare County Library in Visalia on the grass on the east side of the building under beautiful oak trees, at the corner of Oak and Locust Streets.
-It will start in September 2018 Tuesdays and Thursdays 6:30 pm, and Wednesdays and Fridays 8:30 am.
 Times will adjust as the seasons and weather change.
-Cost is $25 a month, or FREE if you are in Over 40 Empowered and Free Package.
+Cost is $20 a month, or FREE if you are in Over 40 Empowered and Free Package.

 Want to learn more, or perhaps do Qigong?
 Call to find out when it’s happening, I’d love to share.